-Seizures have been reported in patients taking ganciclovir and imipenem-cilastain concomitantly.
+Seizures have been reported in patients taking ganciclovir and imipenem-cilastatin concomitantly.
 This combination should be avoided (1).

-The valganciclovir dose depends on patient's renal function, white blood cell count and whether or not the patient is receiving valganciclovir for CMV prophylaxis, pre-emptive treatment or disease treatment.
+The valganciclovir dose depends on patient's renal function and whether or not the patient is receiving valganciclovir for CMV prophylaxis, pre-emptive treatment or disease treatment.
 Refer to the tables of valganciclovir dosing with impaired renal function and CMV prophylaxis and treatment protocols for renal, liver and lung recipients on the following pages.
 Valganciclovir is administered with food.